adjust/unity_sdk/README.md

 ## <a id="basic-integration">Basic integration

-These are the minimal steps required to integrate the adjust SDK into your Unity project.
+These are the minimal steps required to integrate the Adjust SDK into your Unity project.

 ### <a id="sdk-get">Get the SDK